How to Get From Berlin Airport to City Center: Stress-Free Tips (2023)

 Berlin Brandenburg Airport is located in zone C of Berlin’s transport system.
 And chances are you’re staying in zone A, though you should verify that.

 This means you’ll need a ticket that’s valid for zones ABC in order to get from the Berlin airport to the city center.
+When in doubt, buy a ticket for zones ABC to avoid any uncertainty.

-If you happen to be staying in zone B (outside the Ringbahn route but still in Berlin city limits) you’ll only need a zone BC ticket.
-But most tourists stay in zone A because that’s where most of the attractions are.
+If you happen to be staying in zone B (outside the Ringbahn route but still in Berlin city limits) you might be able to get away with a zone BC ticket.
+But only if your route doesn’t go through zone A to get there, which is unlikely.

 There are plenty of ticket machines in the airport, and the machines have an English option, so you shouldn’t have a problem buying a ticket for your journey into the city.